Willie Thorne

-William Joseph Thorne (4 March 1954 – 17 June 2020) was an English professional snooker player.
-He won one ranking title, the 1985 Classic.
-He also reached the final of the 1985 UK Championship, losing 16–14 to Steve Davis after leading 13–8.
-He was noted for his break-building, and was among the first players to compile 100 century breaks.
-He earned the nickname "Mr Maximum".
-After retiring as a player, Thorne became a snooker commentator, primarily for the BBC.
+William Joseph Thorne (4 March 1954 – 17 June 2020) was an English professional snooker player who turned professional in 1975 and competed until 2001.
+He won one ranking title, the 1985 Classic, and reached the final of the 1985 UK Championship, losing 16–14 to Steve Davis after leading 13–8.
+He peaked at world No. 7 in the rankings during the mid-1980s.

+Thorne was noted for his break-building ability and was among the first players to compile 100 century breaks in competitive play.
+He achieved a maximum break at the 1987 UK Championship and earned the nickname "Mr Maximum".
+Throughout his career he also battled a serious gambling addiction, which he discussed publicly in interviews and in his autobiographies.

+After retiring from professional play, Thorne became a snooker commentator, working primarily for the BBC from the 1980s until he was dropped from their broadcast team after the 2017–18 season.
+He also commentated for Sky, ITV, and BBC Wales.

+In June 2015, Thorne was diagnosed with prostate cancer, and in March 2020 he announced he had been diagnosed with leukaemia.
+He died on 17 June 2020 in Torrevieja, Spain, aged 66, after being placed in an induced coma following respiratory failure.